Vincenzo Natali: Career

 Following the June 2010 release of Splice (2009), Natali's next efforts were expected to be an adaptation of J. G. Ballard's 1975 novel High Rise and a 3D adaptation of the Len Wein/Berni Wrightson comic book character Swamp Thing, for producer Joel Silver.
 A May 2010 item in The Hollywood Reporter, however, announced that Natali was to replace Joseph Kahn as director of the highly anticipated adaptation of cyberpunk author William Gibson's 1984 novel Neuromancer.

 Natali was nominated for the 4th Annual Splatcademy Awards under the category "Best Director" presented by Cadaver Lab for his work Splice.
 In 2013 his series Darknet, an adaptation of the Japanese series Tori Hada, began airing on Super Channel in Canada.
 In 2014, he directed the episodes "Su-zakana" and "Naka-choko" of the second season of the crime drama series Hannibal and in 2015 the episodes "Antipasto", "Primavera" and "Secondo" of the third season of the same TV series. in 2015, he also directed the second episode (entitled "Simon") of the first season of the American supernatural drama television series The Returned.
 In 2016, he directed the fourth episode ("Dissonance Theory") of the HBO series Westworld.
 In 2017, he directed the fifth episode ("Lemon Scented You") of the Starz series American Gods.

 He directed a pilot for a new Tremors TV series starring Kevin Bacon reprising his role from the 1990 film but it was not picked up by SyFy as a series.

 A television adaptation of William Gibson's The Peripheral was put into development in April 2018 by Amazon, with Natali among the executive producers.
 Natali directed the show's pilot, plus three other episodes of the first season.

-He has directed the last 2 episodes of the first season for the Locke & Key TV series, distributed by Netflix.
+He directed the last two episodes of the first season for the Locke & Key TV series, distributed by Netflix.

 In 2024, he was awarded the Trailblazer Award at the 28th Fantasia International Film Festival.